acl2/acl2/books/kestrel/crypto/r1cs/README.md

 make it true, should also be possible using our formalization but have not been a focus so far.)

-The Axe Prover uses rewriting, which each simplification rule having been proven as a theorem by ACL2.
-It also uses variable substitution, which can get rid of internal variables by splicing their defining expressions into the expression for the R1CS as a whole.
+The Axe Prover uses rewriting, with each simplification rule having been proven as a theorem by ACL2.
+It also uses variable substitution, which can eliminate internal variables by splicing their defining expressions into the expression for the R1CS as a whole.
 Much of the work of the proof is in "solving" the constraints to be of the form (equal <intermediate-var> <defining-expression>).
 See